Bowling Rules

 If you know in advance that your team is going to forfeit a game, we encourage you to call our office so as to help us schedule your opponent a game however this does not mean that your team will not receive the loss as a forfeit.

-Waterman Bank White Claw Centre Physical Therapy
+White Claw Hard Seltzer Centre Physical Therapy White Claw Spirits

 Great people and great vibes.
 If you're looking to get out and meet some people while having fun then Players Sports is for you.
 There are leagues and tournaments for a bunch of different sports.
 They run them for all skill levels and you get cool shirts if you win.
 Also a lot of free promos - they give out a lot of drinks and other stuff.
 Overall, very fun and very friendly environment.